-What Internet Speed Do You Need for Zoom?
+This Is the Internet Speed You Need for Zoom

 You can use Zoom even if you have a really slow internet connection.
-In fact, you can do pretty much any activity on Zoom with as little as 3 Mbps—with some limitations.
+In fact, you can make a group call on Zoom with as little as 1.5 Mbps.
 Still, as with most things online, you’ll notice that faster Wi-Fi will give you a smoother connection.

 We put together a guide to the internet speed you’ll need to get the most out of Zoom.
 We researched base-level bandwidth requirements and calculated how fast your Wi-Fi should be, how much data you’ll need, and how you can make little adjustments to avoid overtaxing your internet.

 Not sure if your internet is fast enough for Zoom?
 Take our speed test to find out.

 How much internet speed do you need for Zoom?

 |1:1 video call in “high-quality video” (480p)**||600 Kbps/600 Kbps (0.6 Mbps)|

 |1:1 video call in 780p HD||1.2 Mbps/1.2 Mbps|